Your Guide to a Weekend in the Hamptons

 Dinner: For dinner, choose between Sag Harbor Tavern or Duryea’s.
 At Duryea’s, you’ll enjoy incredible waterfront views, while Sag Harbor Tavern is known for its exceptional burger.
 You can’t go wrong with either choice!

-Day 2: Beach Day in Montauk
+Day 2: Montauk Beach + Nightlife

 Morning: Begin your day with a coffee from Left Hand Coffee in Montauk.
 Then pack your beach essentials and head to Ditch Plains Beach for a relaxing morning by the ocean.